-PLEASE TAKE NOTICE that, on May 7, 2025 and amended on May 15, 2025, Public Service Electric and Gas Company ("PSE&G" or "Company") filed a petition and supporting documentation with the New Jersey Board of Public Utilities ("Board") presenting alternative bill credit and cost recovery scenarios to offset a BGS supply rate increase, as directed by the Board.
+PLEASE TAKE NOTICE that, on May 7, 2025, Public Service Electric and Gas Company ("PSE&G" or "Company") filed a petition and supporting documentation with the New Jersey Board of Public Utilities ("Board") presenting alternative bill credit and cost recovery scenarios to offset a BGS supply rate increase, as directed by the Board.

-The petition was filed in response to a Board order dated April 23, 2025 ("April 2025 Order") and amended to align with Governor Murphy's May 14, 2025 press release regarding electricity prices, and reflecting the Board's and Governor Murphy's concern regarding the results, which had been certified by the Board on February 12, 2025, of the Residential and Small Commercial Pricing ("RSCP"), and Commercial and Industrial Energy Pricing ("CIEP"), Basic Generation Service ("BGS") Auctions (collectively "Auctions") for the State's four electric distribution companies, including PSE&G (collectively, "EDCs") to satisfy supply requirements for the EDCs' BGS customers for the period June 1, 2025, through May 31, 2026.
+The petition was filed in response to a Board order dated April 23, 2025 ("April 2025 Order") and reflecting the Board's concern regarding the results, which had been certified by the Board on February 12, 2025, of the Residential and Small Commercial Pricing ("RSCP"), and Commercial and Industrial Energy Pricing ("CIEP"), Basic Generation Service ("BGS") Auctions (collectively "Auctions") for the State's four electric distribution companies, including PSE&G (collectively, "EDCs") to satisfy supply requirements for the EDCs' BGS customers for the period June 1, 2025, through May 31, 2026.
 Based on the Board-certified results of the Auctions, the projected average monthly customer bill increases beginning June 1, 2025 range from 17.23% to 20.20%, depending on the EDC service territory the customer resides in.
 These price increases largely stem from the July 2024 PJM based residual auction.

 The April 2025 Order stated that while the auction results were certified as consistent with market conditions, the Board remains concerned about the total bill impact starting June 1, 2025, particularly for residential customers.
-The Board therefore ordered the

-EDCs, including PSE&G, to file petitions on or before May 5, 2025 providing distribution side proposals to mitigate bill impacts to residential customers during high usage summer months.
+The Board therefore ordered the EDCs, including PSE&G, to file petitions on or before May 5, 2025 providing distribution side proposals to mitigate bill impacts to residential customers during high usage summer months.
 The April 2025 Order directed that the proposals include, but not be limited to, proposals to defer those impacts, as well as supporting calculations.
 The filing deadline was subsequently modified to May 7, 2025 pursuant to a Board Order dated May 5, 2025.

-PSE&G's filing, as amended, presented three options for a supply offset credit to offset the June 1 BGS increase for the months of July, August, and September, 2025, with collection of the offset amounts over the remainder of the energy year (October, 2025 - May 31, 2026)
+PSE&G presented three options for a supply offset credit to offset the June 1 BGS increase for the months of July, August, and September, 2025, with collection of the offset amounts over the remainder of the energy year (October, 2025 - May 31, 2026)